Work

 The problem is not just workflow chaos.
 It is model mismatch.

-When a newsroom feels chaotic, the visible symptoms are easy to name: unclear handoffs, duplicated effort, one-off production, inconsistent standards, missed reuse, burned-out teams, and strong work that disappears after one use.
+When a newsroom feels chaotic, the visible symptoms are easy to name.

-But those symptoms often point to something deeper.
 The old model was built around programs, platforms, and production habits that do not fully match how journalism now has to move.

 My work sits at that structural layer: designing clearer systems so teams can create, adapt, distribute, govern, and improve journalism with more purpose.